jhs67/shaderify/README.md

 ```
 Each member can be a string containing the path to a file to load.
 If the string contains the character '{' it is interpreted directly as a shader program.
 An array of lines may be specified, in which case they are `.join('\n')`'ed to make the program.

-When a .shader file is `require`'d in a browserify bundle it is converted into a function taking a WebGL context returning a [ShaderProgram](#shaderprogram).
+When a .shader file is `require`'d in a browserify or webpack module it is converted into a function taking a WebGL context returning a [ShaderProgram](#shaderprogram).

 ## Client Side API